 3) Approach Slowly – When you spot an insect that you would like to take some shots of, don't rush up to it or it will probably run or fly away.
 Often the insect will remain where it is if you just walk up to it slowly and try not to startle it.
 The image below was taken when I spotted the spider and approached it very slowly.
 A few days later, I approached the same spider who was still there and this time he was eating a fly.
 I rushed up too quickly and he dropped the fly in fright.
 Shot ruined!

-6) Don’t Get Hung Up on Gear – The image below by Thomas Shahan (check out his incredible website) was shot on a Pentax camera with a macro bellows, a reversing ring, a teleconverter and a flash light diffuser made from an stuff he found around the house (see his camera setup here).
+6) Don't Get Hung Up on Gear – The image below by Thomas Shahan (check out his incredible website) was shot on a Pentax camera with a macro bellow, a reversing ring, a teleconverter, and a flashlight diffuser made from stuff he found around the house (see his camera setup here).
 This is the photographic equivalent of Frankenstein and it produces phenomenal results.
-You can get bellows off Ebay from $60 and reversing rings from about $25.
-Tele-converters are also quite cheap (You probably won’t need this level of magnification anyway – a bellows or reversing ring alone will be fine for most shooters).
+You can get bellows off eBay from $60 and reversing rings for about $25.
+Tele-converters are also quite cheap (You probably won't need this level of magnification anyway – a bellows or reversing ring alone will be fine for most shooters).
 The point is that you should not feel that you need to rush out and buy expensive macro gear to achieve great results.

 7) Shooting Angle – Taking images of insects from above tends to produce mediocre shots.
 Get down low and compose your image.
 Looking into the face of a bug is far more interesting than looking at its back from the top down.
 Look through your favorite macro shots on Flickr or Picasa and take note of the angles at which they are shot.
 Try to emulate the same angles.
 Usually that means getting down and dirty.

 Macro insect photography involves getting frustrated, getting down in the dirt and occasionally getting stung by an insect for your efforts.
 It's hard work to produce a good image, but it's also a load of fun!